AllayMC/Allay/docs/advanced/update-to-the-next-protocol-version.md

   which block properties have changed.
   **Adapting block properties is not just about modifying the parameters of `setProperties()`, you also need to adapt the block's code logic**, which is crucial!
-- If there is a batch of similar blocks, you need to register new sub-packages in the `registerSubPackages()` method of `BlockClassGen` to avoid overcrowding the block class group.
+- If there is a batch of similar blocks, you need to register new merged block in the `registerMergedBlocks()` method of `BlockClassGen` to avoid overcrowding the block class group.

 **Run `ItemClassGen`**.
 Similar to blocks, this step also requires a certain amount of manual operation, but the